bredikhin/phoenix-postgresql-notify-listen-example/README.md

 END;
 $$ LANGUAGE plpgsql;
 ```
-What is happening here is that we're building a JSON-encoded modification
+What is happening here is that we are building a JSON-encoded modification
 report and are sending it as a notification using `pg_notify` function which
 also takes a channel name (where "a channel" is just a way of separating the
 notifications, not related to